0glabs/0g-doc/docs/build-with-0g/compute-network/provider.md

 ### Service Interface Requirements

-Your service need to adhere to the [OpenAI API Interface Standards](https://platform.openai.com/docs/api-reference/chat).
+Your service needs to adhere to one of the available interface standards, with our first version supporting the [OpenAI API Interface Standards](https://platform.openai.com/docs/api-reference/chat).
+More options will be available soon.

 ### Verification Interfaces